ahboujelben/ABParallel/README.md

 # ABParallel
-ABParallel is a C++ library that provides parallel algorithms supported by C++11 compilers.
+ABParallel is a cross-platform C++ library that provides parallel algorithms supported by C++11 compilers.
 The algorithms have a similar syntax to that of the STL and uses the "divide and conquer" approach for most implementations.

 The current supported algorithms are listed below:
 * par_transform